James H. Knight: Airmail

 The U.S. transcontinental mail route began operating in September 1920.
 But, since pilots did not fly after dark, the mail was transferred to a railcar to travel during the night.
 At dawn, a waiting plane would take the mail sacks and fly on.
 However, newly elected president, Warren Harding, and some Congressmen began to talk openly about ending federal airmail subsidies.
-Questions of safety of flying the mail were not with merit.
+Questions of safety of flying the mail were not without merit.
 In the prior three years 17 airmail service pilots had died in crashes traced to mechanical or weather-related causes.
 Airmail pilots at the time virtually flew by the seat of their pants.
 Their instrument panel only included a magnetic compass for navigation which oscillated from north to south in rough weather.
 They also flew dangerously low in bad weather, skimming rivers, railroad tracks, and towns at treetop level in order to see where they were going.

 Consequently, Postmaster General Burleson and his Chief of the Airmail Service Otto Praeger devised a plan to demonstrate airmail's potential.
 They would have mail flown across the country completely by air, without using the railroad, and chose George Washington's birthday February 22, 1921, for the all-air cross-country test.
 This flight would not be an easy task for the pilots flying in unprotected cockpits as it would be difficult for pilots to find visual landmarks at night.